w3c/miniapp/specs/uri/docs/explainer.md

 console.log(location.hash);     // #bar
 ```

-More use case of MiniApp can be found in the MiniApp White Paper <[https://w3c.github.io/miniapp/white-paper/#case-studies](https://w3c.github.io/miniapp/white-paper/#case-studies)>.
+More use case of MiniApp can be found in the [MiniApp White Paper use case](https://w3c.github.io/miniapp/white-paper/#case-studies).

 ## 5. Security and Privacy Considerations